-This manual is written for system administrators and application developers who want to use the GLS environment to crerate internationalized database management applications with IBM Informix products.
+This publication is written for system administrators and application developers who want to use the GLS environment to create internationalized database management applications with IBM Informix products.

-This manual is primarily intended for those users who need to use IBM Informix products with a nondefault locale.
+This publication is primarily intended for those users who need to use IBM Informix products with a nondefault locale.
 It assumes that you are familiar with Informix database servers and associated products.
-If that is not the case, refer to your Getting Started Guide.
+If that is not the case, refer to your IBM Informix Dynamic Server Getting Started Guide.